hmcts/chart-java/README.md

 ```

 ### secrets
 Secret objects in this configuration consist of name secretRef and key.
-These need to be put into the secrets array in the following manor
+These need to be put into the secrets array in the following manner:
 ```yaml
 secrets:
   ENVIRONMENT_VAR: